Where Is Education Heading Next? 3 Major Trends For 2022

 - Courses will typically be more specialized

-- Continuing education will fill gaps with career progression
+- Continuing education will fill gaps in career progression

 How Open LMS Can Help

-Open LMS EDU is an LMS platform suited for eLearning course delivery that is easy to navigate and intuitive for learners.
+Open LMS EDU is an LMS platform suited for eLearning course delivery that’s easy to navigate and intuitive for learners.
 Through reporting and analytics capabilities, a personalized learning designer, and tools to make administrators’ lives easier, it's an open-source market leader for institutions looking to scale.